fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - `quarterly_submission`: (boolean) whether the submission is quarterly or monthly
 - `test_submission`: (boolean) whether the submission is a test submission
 - `published_submission_ids`: ([integer]) submission ids published in the same period or quarter by the same agency
-- `certified_submission`: (int) an integer indicating the certified submission for this agency/period.
+- `certified_submission`: (integer) an integer indicating the certified submission for this agency/period.
 If none exists or this submission is the certified one, this is `NULL`
 - `certified`: (boolean) whether the submission has been certified or not
 - `fabs_submission`: (boolean) whether the submission is FABS or DABS (True for FABS)
 - `fabs_meta`: (object) data specific to FABS submissions (null for DABS submissions)
     - `publish_date`: (string) Date/time submission was published (YYYY-MM-DDTHH:mm:ss) (null if unpublished)
     - `published_file`: (string) signed url of the published file (null if unpublished)
-    - `total_rows`: (int) total rows in the submission not including header rows
+    - `total_rows`: (integer) total rows in the submission not including header rows
-    - `valid_rows`: (int) total number of valid, publishable row
+    - `valid_rows`: (integer) total number of valid, publishable row

 ##### Errors
 Possible HTTP Status Codes: